konsumer/pdpi/README.md

 exit 0
 ```

 If you have a Pi 3, you can [setup wifi & bluetooth](https://minibianpi.wordpress.com/how-to/rpi3/), if you want.
-I didn;t do this because I want it to boot faster.
+I didn't do this because I want it to boot faster, and I can plug it in when I need networking.

 ## additional plugins